collabora/WhisperLive/Audio-Transcription-Firefox/README.md

 ### Capturing Audio
 To capture the audio in the current tab, we used the chrome `tabCapture` API to obtain a `MediaStream` object of the current tab.

+### Options
+When using the Audio Transcription extension, you have the following options:
+ - **Use Collabora Server**: We provide a demo server which runs the whisper small model.
+ - **Use Multilingual Model**: Enable this option to utilize the multilingual capabilities of OpenAI-whisper.
+ - **Language**: Select the target language for transcription or translation.
+You can choose from a variety of languages supported by OpenAI-whisper.
+ - **Task:** Choose the specific task to perform on the audio.
+You can select either "transcribe" for transcription or "translate" to translate the audio to English.

 ### Getting Started
 - Make sure the transcription server is running properly.
 To know more about how to start the server, see the [documentation here](https://github.com/collabora/whisper-live).
 - Just click on the Firefox Extension which should show 2 options